 Amongst other things, this place was already famous for the tomato soup, and our tomato soup is really different from all others.
 We blend it in the end, but we still have the same sides like fried “morcela” (blood sausage), “linguíça” (a local sausage), and bacon, and a poached egg.

 In our restaurant, like in the Alentejo cuisine in general, olive oil and herbs are essential.
-Pennyroyal and coriander and other local herbs are wildly used in dishes made with beans.
+Pennyroyal and coriander and other local herbs are widely used in bean dishes.
 We always source high-quality ingredients from local producers to our restaurant.
 I invite you to come and try our delicacies like roasted chicken and rabbit stew.
 You’ll have a wonderful day.

 Even though I only learned to really cook when I came to O Espalha Brasas, these days I truly enjoy cooking.
 When we travel, I want to know the restaurants in the area, how they cook, and I even research in advance!